xiaoyeziji/ide/intl.en-US/Best Practices/Workshop/Data processing: user portraits.md

           , time
           , status
-          , bytes -- use a custom UDF to get a locale over IP , getregion (IP) as region -- the request difference is divided into three fields through the regular , regexp_substr(request, '(^[^ ]+ )') AS method , regexp_extract(request, '^[^ ]+ (.*) [^ ]+$') AS url
+          , bytes -- use a custom UDF to get a locale over IP , getregion (ip) as region -- the request difference is divided into three fields through the regular , regexp_substr(request, '(^[^ ]+ )') AS method , regexp_extract(request, '^[^ ]+ (.*) [^ ]+$') AS url
           , regexp_substr(request, '([^ ]+$)') AS protocol -- get more precise urls with regular clear refer